 While this method isn’t fully remote, it’s perfectly legal across the country because you still sign the important documents in person.
 And the closing process is faster since you make payments and sign some documents before your scheduled closing date.
 Most closings still happen via the hybrid method.

 Remote online notarization, or RON, allows you to complete the entire real estate closing process from the comfort of your home.
 Rather than confirming your identity in person, you’ll jump on a video conference call at closing and present your identification, such as your driver’s license or passport.

 In-Person E-Notarization (IPEN)

-Some states without permanent RON bills may require that some of your mortgage documents, like promissory notes or other notarized papers, be signed physically and in person.
-Some states or lenders may require this for legal reasons, such as to prevent fraud.
+Some states without permanent RON bills may require some of your mortgage documents, like promissory notes or other closing paperwork that require a notary signature, to be signed physically and in person.
+Some states or mortgage lenders may require a “wet signature” for legal reasons, such as to help prevent fraud.